deciduously/music/post.md

 *[top](#table-of-contents)*

 Knowing what frequency to use to produce a given pitch is all well and good, but we need to actually make the sound.
-Wen we sing with our [voice](https://en.wikipedia.org/wiki/Human_voice), our [speech organs](https://en.wikipedia.org/wiki/Speech_organ) vibrate to produce complex multiple-component sound waves of differing frequencies.
-We can get ourselves a little one-frequency "speechbox" that produces a wave programmatically instead of by physically vibrating.
+When we sing with our [voice](https://en.wikipedia.org/wiki/Human_voice), our [speech organs](https://en.wikipedia.org/wiki/Speech_organ) vibrate to produce complex multiple-component sound waves of differing frequencies.
+We can program ourselves a little one-frequency "speechbox" that produces a wave programmatically instead of by physically vibrating.
 To do so, we're going to [graph](https://en.wikipedia.org/wiki/Graph_of_a_function) a function of a single cycle of the target sine wave and [sample]((https://en.wikipedia.org/wiki/Sampling_(signal_processing))) it.

 We're going to do a little produce raw audio of this sine wave using [analog-to-digital conversion](https://en.wikipedia.org/wiki/Analog-to-digital_converter).
 That's a super fancy term for something that isn't that complicated conceptually.
 If you already know how we're doing this part, feel free to skip this explanation.